 Yeah, it sounds like something out of Lord of the Rings, but in crochet, a magic ring is a technique for creating a tightly closed center when you’re crocheting in the round.
+You can learn how to crochet a magic ring.

 Usually when you’re crocheting in the round, you’re called to chain two to four stitches, create a loop and then work the first round in that loop.
 But the loop leaves a hole in the center of your round, which isn’t very useful when you’re making hats or amigurumi.
 Enter the magic ring.